winashcs/bug_bounty_bootcamp/README.md

 Point-to-Point (P2P) model : in this model only two devices are connected to each other.<br>
 Client-Server model : clients request services or resources from servers which fulfill their requests.<br>
 Computer network : is a system of interconnected computers that use a set of common communication protocols for the purpose of sharing resources.<br>
 Types of computer network : Personal Area Netwok (PAN) : in bluetooth.
-Controlled Area Network (CAN) : in cars for airbag deployment.
 Local Area Network (LAN) : in homes,small office.
-Metropolitan Area Network (MAN) : connection of two or more LANs in big campuses.
+Campus Area Network (CAN) : connecting two or more LANs in university campuses (small geographical area).
+Metropolitan Area Network (MAN) : connection of two or more LANs in big campuses (large geographical area).
 Wide Area Network (WAN) : geographical communication in internet.<br>